CME Group chairman defends grain-rule change in trial

 Prior to the change, the CBOT had a century-old tradition of settling futures prices for crops like corn and soybeans based on transactions executed in the pits.

-Duffy said in court that it was proper to include electronic activity in the process because a majority of the volume in agricultural markets is executed electronically.
+Duffy said it was proper to include electronic activity in the process because a majority of the volume in agricultural markets is executed electronically.
 The former method of settling prices based solely on open-outcry activity excluded electronic traders from end-of-day trading, he added.

 “It’s a fairness issue,” Duffy said when a defense attorney asked him why he approved the change.

 Duffy was the second high-profile CME executive to testify during the trial.
-Chief Executive Phupinder Gill appeared on Friday in the same small courtroom in downtown Chicago.
+Chief Executive Phupinder Gill appeared on Friday in the same small courtroom with wood paneling and beige walls in downtown Chicago.

 On Monday, open-outcry traders packed the few spaces available for spectators.
 Befitting their reputation as a rowdy bunch, Cook County Circuit Court Judge Jean Prendergast Rooney scolded some for talking while witnesses were testifying.